alia j. khan

 Pam's other interests include getting tattoos, live music shows, eating delicious food, sewing, knitting, gardening, and movies on the couch with her family.

 Taylor began practicing yoga in 2015 on a whim.
 New to Austin and overwhelmed with downtown rush-hour, in yoga class she waited out the traffic and found feelings of peace and power.
-She decided to take her practice and self-study to the next level through Austin School of Yoga in 2019.
-Taylor is a registered yoga teacher (RYT 200) and is trained in Vinyasa, Hatha, and Trauma-Informed Yoga.
-Her goal as a teacher is to guide all levels of students to their own strength, joy, and inspiration.
+She decided to take her practice and self-study to the next level in 2019 and became a registered yoga teacher (RYT 200).
+Taylor is also trained in Trauma-Informed Yoga and is a Certified Group Fitness Instructor.
+Her goal as a teacher is to guide students of all backgrounds to their own strength, joy, and inspiration.

 She is so happy to be working and teaching at a studio like Oak + Lotus, where the focus is always on how a pose feels rather than how it looks, and the teachers and students have created an inclusive community and practice for all bodies so that more people feel welcome in the yoga world.
 The more yogis on this planet, the better!